ShamiGondal/Hotel-Management-Sytem-Online-Food-Ordering-System-/README.md

 1. There will be discounts for particular customer depending upon the credits that he gained form his no of orders,
 2. I have set token in the cookies but in thunderClient I am sending in header therefore I am using req.header in       middleware but later on will update when will work on frontend code , because it will automatically fetch the cookies value as we are setting at the time of login.

+# Backend Part

+1. Not sure how we will be able to handle PK and FK form frontend.